NexPlayer/TizenWebOS/ps5_xbox_tizen_webos_usage.md

    #### <a id="on"></a> player.on(callbackType, functionToBeCalled)

-Adds a listener for Events.
+Add a listener for a event.

 **Type**: instance method of [<code>Player</code>](#Player)
 **Parameters**: